steven068zzy/stevenZYzhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 👋 Hello there, I'm Steven
 🧑‍💻 I'm a Ph.D. student from [Texas A&M University](https://www.tamu.edu/)

-🤖 My research direction is Robotics and AI solutions for precision poultry and livestock farming.
+🤖 My research direction is **Robotics and AI solutions for precision poultry and livestock farming**.

 ✉️ You can find me here: